top of page

 Strawberries at Beerenberg Farm.

-Eat Fresh Produce
+Taste Fresh Local Produce

 The Big Rocking Horse at Gumeracha.

-Climb the Big Rocking Horse
+Climb the Big Rocking Horse at Gumeracha

 Views from Mount Barker Summit, South Australia.

-Enjoy Amazing Views
+Enjoy Amazing Views from the Summits

 First Falls at Waterfall Gully, South Australia.